Skip to main content

 Getting to the level of specificity you need will require a good amount of brainstorming, especially since the essay is so short.
 You want to make sure you have a clear idea of what you want to say before you start writing, or else you might end up using all 100 words without actually saying much of anything.

 For example, say you want to pursue a career in environmental policy and conservation.
 You could highlight Dartmouth’s Environmental Studies study abroad program in Namibia and South Africa as a resource at Dartmouth that will deepen your understanding of how the climate crisis affects other parts of the world, where people have drastically different lifestyles.
-You could also talk about how you hope to work with Professor Bala Chaudhary through the two-term Presidential Research Scholarship, to study how to increase diversity in STEM fields, as you think it’s crucial that everyone has a seat at the table when discussing how to build towards a greener future.
+You could also talk about how you hope to work with Professor Bala Chaudhary through the two-term Presidential Research Scholarship to study how to increase diversity in STEM fields, as you think everyone must have a seat at the table when discussing how to build towards a greener future.

 By citing specific examples of programs that can only be found at Dartmouth, you will show admissions officers 1) that you have done your research on their school, which shows you are genuinely interested and not just applying for fun, and 2) that you already have a clear sense of how you will fit into their campus community, which will give them confidence you are ready to start contributing to Dartmouth right away.

-Also remember that your life in college will be about more than just academics.
+Also, remember that your college life will be about more than just academics.
 If you have space, mention one extracurricular that you are interested in.
-It doesn’t necessarily have to be connected to the theme you’ve focused the rest of the essay on, as introducing another one of your interests can help make your response feel more thorough.
+It doesn’t necessarily have to be connected to the theme you’ve focused on for the rest of the essay, as introducing another one of your interests can help make your response feel more thorough.

 For example, you could talk about how you’d like to mentor local children through the SIBs program, to develop a stronger connection not just to Dartmouth, but to the surrounding area as well.